Is Juneteenth a Federal Holiday? Find Out if Businesses Are Closed

-More than a century after it was first celebrated, Juneteenth was recognized as a federal holiday.
-Like all American holidays, the day calls for national observance, which usually means that businesses change their hours of operation.
+Juneteenth, which commemorates the end of slavery in the United States, was officially recognized as a federal holiday in 2021—more than a century after it was first celebrated.
+As Americans across the country observe the holiday today, many are wondering how it affects business hours and daily operations.

 So, for this year’s holiday, we’re breaking down what you can expect from local businesses.
-Additionally, learn more about Juneteenth’s history and recognition below.
+Below, find out what’s open or closed on Juneteenth and learn more about the holiday’s history and recognition.

 What Is Juneteenth?